-Overall, the work carried out in work package 2 and 3 provides a solid basis for any stakeholder wishing to take advantage of linked data by providing the necessary tools in the form of a comprehensive catalogue with available ontologies and datasets.
+The work carried out in work package 3 and in cooperation with work package 2 provides a solid basis for any stakeholder wishing to take advantage of linked data by providing the necessary tools in the form of a comprehensive catalogue with available ontologies and datasets.
 This technical basis combined with the comprehensive guidelines produced as part of work package 4 enables stakeholders to produce Linked Data and raises awareness of the opportunities it offers Smart Cities towards becoming interoperable.